simonmeggle/simonmeggle.github.io/_posts/en/2014-09-28-using-github-to-serve-jekyll.md

 ## To go further

 ### Writing and editing your articles online with *Prose*
-One of the main disadvantages of static websites is the impossibility to edite them online, without your computer.
+One of the main disadvantages of static websites is the impossibility to edit them online without your computer.

-Because your website is hosted on *GitHub*, it is possible to modify directly online, *Pages* generating the website each time you modify it.
-You can also use the *[Prose.io](http://prose.io/)* website, which provides a nice interface, a great syntax highlight and a preview system in order to write your articles.
+Because your website is hosted on *GitHub*, it is possible to modify files directly online.
+Jekyll generates *Pages* each time you modify a page.
+You can also use the *[Prose.io](http://prose.io/)* website, which provides a nice interface, a great syntax highlighting and a preview system in order to write your articles.

-On the *[Prose.io](http://prose.io/)* website, use your *GitHub* login informations and allow *Prose* to see and change your repositories.
-You can then create and edite your articles, or any other file of the website.
+On the *[Prose.io](http://prose.io/)* website, use your *GitHub* login information and allow *Prose* to see and change your repositories.
+You can then create and edit your articles, or any other file of the website.

 ### Using *Travis* to check your website

 *[Travis](https://travis-ci.org/)* allows your to generate the website each time you *push* something, in order to check nothing is wrong.
-It is also possible to add some other tests, as `htmlproofer` which check if the HTML code is valid and their is no links rot.
-You will get an email to warn you if anything is wrong.
+It is also possible to add some other tests like `htmlproofer` which checks if the HTML code is valid and there are no rotten links.
+You will get a warning email if something is wrong.

 To do so, use your *GitHub* login informations on *[Travis](https://travis-ci.org/)*, then enable the `username.github.io` repository.
 Then, add `htmlproofer` in your `Gemfile` file, which now looks like: